 Trump management struck the Obama-era regulations down in 2018.

 The for-profit schools found to take advantage of college students aren’t the simplest malicious actors.
-The reality is that non-public and public non-profit in addition to nation education departments are contributing to sorting admissions.
+In addition to national education departments, the reality is that non-public and public non-profit are contributing to sorting admissions.
 Nefarious for-income schools are fishing in a barrel that selective schools and kingdom rules created.